 Not seasonally adjusted figures show Kansas gained 12,700 private sector jobs since last year, or 1.1 percent.
 Kansas nonfarm jobs increased by 12,600 jobs, a 0.9 percent increase since December 2013.
 Since November, private sector jobs decreased by 2,200, or 0.2 percent.
 The state declined by 4,800 total nonfarm jobs over the month, a 0.3 percent decline.

 “December’s cold weather did not seem to bother the construction industry as it posted a seasonally adjusted gain of 1,100 jobs over the month while employers also increased workers’ average weekly earnings, continuing substantial over-the-year improvement for this sector,” said Justin McFarland, Director, Labor Market Information Services.

-The not seasonally adjusted unemployment rate was 5.5 percent, up from 5.4 percent in January and down from 5.9 percent in February 2013.
+The not seasonally adjusted unemployment rate was 5.1 percent, down from 5.5 percent in February and down from 5.8 percent in March 2013.

 There were 18,577 initial claims for unemployment benefits in December 2014, up from 12,003 in November and down from 19,749 in December 2013.
 There were 97,398 continued claims in December, up from 68,018 the previous month and down from 124,370 in December 2013.
 These numbers include all available programs.